|Safety Data Sheets (SDS) formerly called

 industrial and academic institutes have inactive search engines available.
 Safety references and chemical dictionaries (e.g.

 SAX, Hawleys, or the NFPA Handbook to Hazardous Chemicals) can provide generic safety

 which you may review.

-Understanding the information on an MSDS is important The following explains the information normally
+Understanding the information on an SDS is important The following explains the information normally

 Product Name and Identification